 Credit Card Goals

 After reviewing my spreadsheet of credit cards, I sadly will not be under 5/24 until next fall.
-My goal is to get under 5/24 so for most of 2021 I will be looking at opening Business Credit Cards.
-A few small business credit cards that I am eyeing are the Amex Business Platinum Card or Amex Blue Business Cash.
-Sticking with business credit cards, for the time being, will enable me to get a new sign up bonus, and also still work towards staying under that 5/24 status.
+My goal is to get under 5/24 so for most of 2021 I will be looking at opening Business Credit Card.
+A small business credit card that I am eyeing is the The Business Platinum® Card from American Express or American Express Blue Business Cashâ„¢ Card.
+Sticking with business credit cards will enable me to get a new welcome offer.
+This will also keep me under that 5/24 status.
 But it’s important to note that if any crazy offers come out I’ll certainly be ready to pull the trigger!

 Travel Goals